wholmgren/atom-interferometry/README.md

 99% of this code is for Igor Pro.

 The most developed and important procedures are in the 'User Procedures' folder.
-The most important procedures are listed here:
+These procedures are especially useful:

 ``Fringe Fit.ipf``: fits the interferometer data.